bluebirdsan/ArchComp/comparison.md

 ### ARMv2

-It's base were integrated circuits with low scale integration.
+It's elementary base were integrated circuits with low scale integration.
 It had 30,000 transistors and it's power consumption was just a few watts.

 ### MIPS R2000

 It used integrated circuits as it's elementary base and they had large scale integration.
-It had 110,000 transistors and the size was 80mm<sup>2</sup>.
+It had 110,000 transistors and the size of the main die was 80mm<sup>2</sup>.
 I couldn't find information about it's power consumption, but a similar chip from MIPS used 10W.